 Goodbye, Spain!

 It's time to say farewell to Spain!
-At the designated time, a driver will pick you up at your hotel for the transfer to Barcelona.
-Upon arrival in the city, you'll be dropped off at either Barcelona El Prat airport or Barcelona Sants train station to connect with your onward journey.
+At the designated time, a driver will pick you up at your hotel for the ride back to Barcelona.
+Upon arrival in the city, you'll transfer to the airport in time to catch your flight home.
 Safe travels!

 More Great Spain Itineraries